denkspuren/BitboardC4/BitboardDesign.md

 For more information on bit shifting and other bit operations such as OR, AND and NOT you might consult Wikipedia on [Bitwise Operations](https://en.wikipedia.org/wiki/Bitwise_operation).

+## Let's Play with the Bitboards

+To demonstrate the use of bitboards we implement four methods: make a move (`makeMove`), undo a move (`undoMove`), check whether there are four in a row (`isWin`), list all possible moves in a given situation (`listMoves`).
+As our means of communication, we use pseudo-code which is close to TypeScript and Java.
+Only slight adaptations are required for any of the two languages.
+It is up to you to properly embed this code in a class statement.

-## Remember the Fill Level
+### Remember the Fill Level

-There is an additional piece of information tracked that speeds up making and undoing moves.
+Before we look into the methods more closely, there is an additional piece of information tracked that speeds up making and undoing moves.
 The position to be filled next in a column is remembered in an array named `height`.
 For the example shown,